deciduously/deciduously-com-clj/resources/md/one.md

 Please tell me at [contact@deciduously.com](contact@deciduously.com) if something needs work!

+This post will be concerned with setting up the project, stay tuned for more!
+### What we're dealing with
+I [built](https://github.com/deciduously/deciduously-com) this [blog](http://www.deciduously.com) (almost) entirely in [Clojure](https://clojure.org/).
+Not only that, but very very little Clojure.
+The meatiest source file [web.clj](https://github.com/deciduously/deciduously-com/blob/master/src/deciduously_com/web.clj) clocks in at around 100 lines.
+Granted, this is *not* a complicated website, but it's still impressive how much you can accomplish with so few lines of code.
+This is made possible both through the terseness of the language and the thoughtfulness of the library designers.

+This app parses Clojure vectors and markdown files into html, compile an optimized bundle including stylesheets and other static assets, and serve it in different build configurations including a hot reloading development server.

+I've chosen to use `boot` instead of `lein`, which complicated Heroku and Travis integration somewhat but not greatly, and I'll discuss how I tackled the pitfalls.

+According to [`loc`](https://github.com/cgag/loc) at time of writing I have 185 sloc of Markdown, 160 sloc of Clojure, 77 of CSS including externs, 70 for the Makefile, and 8 of HTML - 450 exactly, which is incredibly small given how versatile it's already become.

 The fact that the tutorial itself required little tweaking if any should come as no surprise - many Clojure libraries seem to hit a point where they're done and stop development.
 A lot of robust tools can feel like abandonware when you look at their commit history.
+This stability is at least partially a function of Clojure expressiveness and brevity - fewer bugs to squash in fewer lines of code.
 When things don't work, though, it can be difficult to track down answers to your questions which is why I wanted to do this from scratch as simply as possible.

-This post will be concerned with setting up the project, stay tuned for more!
+If you're unfamiliar with Clojure, it would help to spend some time with Chapter 3 of Clojure for the Brave and True: [Do Things](https://www.braveclojure.com/do-things/).
+It's a good crash course in the syntax - there really isn't much syntax to learn, and you really don't need a ton to understand this post/series.

+The book (rightly) suggests you follow along in a [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop).
+My favorite quick REPL is [planck](http://planck-repl.org), but you can do it using the tools in this project by grabbing the Makefile below, running `make deps`, and running `bin/boot repl`.
+This will take a while, especially the first time.

 ## Booting Up
 #### Dependencies
 If you have a JDK, GNU `make`, and `curl` installed, you're good to go.
 If you don't, your OS/package manger will be able to help you out.
 That's really it - I use `xz` to compress releases, you can use anything you like.